News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Reading – At More2Life4Women magazine’s “Summer Solstice Open Mic” in Whitby.
 (Jun)

-Reading – In Toronto, at the book launch and celebration of the late Daryl Hine’s posthumous collection “A Reliquary and Other Poems” (Fitzhenry & Whiteside) at Ben McNally Books.
-Ingrid read with other poets, including Montreal’s Norm Sibum (photos: Fitzhenry & Whiteside).
+Reading – In Toronto, at the book launch and celebration of the late Daryl Hine’s posthumous collection “A Reliquary and Other Poems” (Fitzhenry & Whiteside) at Ben McNally Books, read with other invited poets.
 (May)

 CBC’s Hyperlocal Piece – Read “Driving Away” on CBC-CanadaWrites HYPERLOCAL – “stories of changing neighbourhoods from Canadians across the country”.
 (May)

-Event Host – Blue Heron Books’ “Books & Brunch” at Wooden Sticks Golf Club in Uxbridge, Ingrid hosted and interviewed New York Times and Globe & Mail bestselling author Susanna Kearsley about her latest book, The Firebird.
+Event Host & Interviewer – Blue Heron Books’ “Books & Brunch” at Wooden Sticks Golf Club in Uxbridge, with bestselling author Susanna Kearsley for latest book, The Firebird.
 (Apr ’13)

 Reading – At Visual Arts Centre of Clarington, with fellow Durham Region poets Helen Bajorek-MacDonald, Stephanie Curry, and James Dewar.
-(In photo, this page: Ingrid reading beside a driftwood sculpture of artist Sally Thurlow’s “Reclamation” show.)
 (Apr)

 Poem Broadsides – A package including “Rumours Of Sky” and “Timekeeping With A Friend” is available for purchase from ARKITEXWERKS.
-Contact Ingrid to purchase a set.
 (May)

 Artist’s Book – 2013.
 “BinaReCodings: ‘In the beginning was the word'” toured North America with Art House Co-op’s “Sketchbook Project 2013” and the Brooklyn Art Library, Brooklyn, NY.
 Read about the project in the Wall Street Journal.

 Recommended Read & Curator – Richard Outram: Essays on His Works listed in Open Book Ontario‘s “Recommended Reads – Cobourg and Port Hope”.
-Ingrid also curated the March entry about Outram’s former home at 81 Pine Street South in Port Hope, Ontario — Open Book Ontario‘s featured Ontario Literary Landmark.
+Curator of March entry about Outram’s former home at 81 Pine Street South in Port Hope, Ontario — Open Book Ontario‘s featured Ontario Literary Landmark.

 Essay – “Only the Words” (archived text only) accompanied by selected photos of the textwork “The Etymologist’s Collection”, featured at CanadianPoetries.com.
 (Feb ’13)